Reda96R/pipex/README.md

 ## How does linux create processes?

-a new processes in linux can be created using [fork()](https://man7.org/linux/man-pages/man2/fork.2.html) system cal,
+a new processes in linux can be created using [fork()](https://man7.org/linux/man-pages/man2/fork.2.html) system call,

 ## Resources: